 Right now, the basic unit of the economy is this thing called capital, which is a way of gamifying human social relations so that people who win at largely inaccessible institutionalized gambling are given the power to direct human labor towards creating more capital.
 This system has only one goal: to replicate capital, at any cost.
 The logic of capital is supported by local and international laws, laws that force corporations into structures of demonstrating growth to investors and that likewise allow individuals who work for corporations to not be personally held accountable for actions committed on behalf of a company (this is called “limited liability” and it is one of the legal loopholes that led to the birth of capitalism in the 16th Century).
 Empowered by laws that prioritize capital, CEOs of capitalist entities direct labor towards replicating capital, often committing egregious violations of consent.There are so many cases of environmental racism that emerge in a system that prioritizes capital’s replication rather than consent.

 One of the most deplorable consent violations currently underway is a regime of environmental racism, in which communities of color disproportionally find themselves subjected to poisonous and toxic chemicals that are byproducts of capital replication tactics.
-Latinx communities in Los Angeles are experiencing disproportionate rates of cancer and disease because of oil drilling in their neighborhoods, the Standing Rock Sioux and the Wet’suwet’en and many other Indigenous groups are having to fight dangerous pipelines from being built over their ancestorial land, while the Mohawk people are dealing with a regime of racist toxic waste dumping on tribally-held land that has greatly increased mortality rates among their people.
-There are just so many cases of environmental racism that emerge in a system that prioritizes capital’s replication rather than consent.
+Latinx communities in Los Angeles are experiencing disproportionate rates of cancer and disease because of oil drilling in their neighborhoods, Indigenous communities throughout the United States are having to deal with high cancer rates following decades of toxic waste dumping on Indigenous land, while the Standing Rock Sioux and the Wet’suwet’en and many other Indigenous groups have had to deal with oil spills upon their ancestral land after dangerous pipelines were forced upon them.
+Environmental racism is just one type of pervasive consent violation that emerges in a system that prioritizes capital’s replication rather than consent.

 Likewise, consent is violated for everyone through the destruction of ecological wealth and climate stability brought on by the concerted actions of the for-profit petroleum industry.
 If the people of Paradise, CA, or Malden, WA, or Phoenix, OR had known that their entire towns would burn to the ground because of escalating carbon emissions, they likely would not have consented to the escalation of carbon emissions.
 The same might be said for everyone under the age of 30 at this point, a group rapidly losing any hope of a future without horrific social and ecological disasters each day greenhouse gas emissions are not cut to zero.